- Province: Western Cape

 4. What schools are in the area?

-The suburb has several schools, including a high school and a primary school, both are well-regarded.
+The suburb has several schools, including a high school and a primary school, both of which are well-regarded.

 5. Is Edgemead safe?